Back to the home page

 Launch SpaceFM, open a folder with images in it, and then in its panel: View - Preferences - tab General: select Show Thumbnails

-16. If you rarely use Bluetooth, you can probably increase the battery life of your laptop a lot by disabling the Bluetooth driver (instead of simply disabling the Bluetooth feature).
-Like this:
+16.1.
+First the Bluetooth driver.
+If you rarely use Bluetooth, you can probably increase the battery duration of your laptop noticeably, by disabling the Bluetooth driver (instead of simply disabling the Bluetooth feature).
+Like this:a.
+Launch a terminal window.

 (You can launch a terminal window like this: *Click*)